gvwilson/sensibleadventures/iffy/iffy.md

 "Tay bangle, there's your real adventure, innit?"
 They bumped their hip against Iffy's.
 Their tone turned serious as they nodded at the Marine cutter under repair beside them.
-"So's that why we got th' ganky to finish up this 'un?
+"So's that why we got th' ganky to finish up this 'un double time?
 'Cuz my First,
-they thought we had a coupla weeks f'r it, but the Blues come along day b'fore last an' said we gotta be crannup soonest."
+they thought we had a coupla weeks f'r it, but the Blues come along day b'fore last an' said we gotta crannup soonest."

 Iffy swallowed.
 Two days past was the day Wales had made the sea boil